Cpt-Dingus/blog-page/docs/Radio/Beginners guide to weather satellite reception.md

 ---

+- **DB** - Direct Broadcast → A signal that is transmitted constantly, directly from the instruments (Doesn't require uplinking)
+- **Rebroadcast** → A signal that is transmitted down to earth in a different band/time period, processed by the groundstation, then uplinked to the satellite to be rebroadcasted
+- **Dump** → A signal that is transmitted to a specific groundstation, has a beginning and end

+---

 - **LEO** - Low Earth Orbit → Refers to objects orbitting the earth at an altitude of less than 2000 km

 ---